joshjohanning/github-misc-scripts/gh-cli/README.md

 Uses the search API for code search.

+### get-self-hosted-runners-all-in-organization.sh

+Gets a list of all self-hosted runners in an organization, including org-level and repo-level runners.

+### get-self-hosted-runners-in-all-repositories.sh

+Gets a list of all repo-level self-hosted runners in all repos in an organization.

+### get-self-hosted-runners-organization-runners.sh

+Gets a list of self-hosted runners configured at the organization level for an organization.

 ### get-sso-credential-authorizations.sh

 Retrieves a list of both "personal access token" and "SSH key" credential types, the users associated with them, and their expiration (if applicable).